Homemade Beetroot Chutney

 - 2 lemons, juiced

-Approximately 9 x 450g or 1lb preserving jars
+- Approximately 9 x 450-gram or 1-pound preserving jars

-- This recipe is sufficient to make approximately 4 kg or 9 lb of beetroot chutney, so make sure you have sufficient jars, lids (plus a stainless steel jam funnel) to hold this volume before you start.
+- This recipe is sufficient to make approximately 4 kilograms or 9 pounds of beetroot chutney, so make sure you have sufficient jars and lids (plus a stainless steel jam funnel) to hold this volume before you start.

-- Peel, core and chop apples into similar sizes and add to main pan.
+- Peel, core and chop apples into similar sizes and add to the main pan.

-- Peel and chop onions into similar sizes and add to pan.
+- Peel and chop onions into similar sizes and add to the pan.

-- Chop garlic cloves finely or crush and add to pan.
+- Chop garlic cloves finely or crush and add to the pan.

 - Add all the other ingredients to the pan.

-- Bring the contents to the boil and then simmer uncovered for approximately 2 hours (stirring every 10 minutes or so to avoid the chutney sticking to base of the pan) until there is little visible liquid left, and the mixture is suitably chunky and glossy looking.
+- Bring the contents to a boil and then simmer uncovered for approximately 2 hours (stirring every 10 minutes or so to avoid the chutney sticking to the base of the pan) until there is little visible liquid left and the mixture is suitably chunky and glossy looking.